 Find Library of Congress lesson plans and more that meet Common Core standards, state content standards, and the standards of national organizations.
+Discover and discuss ways to bring the power of Library of Congress primary sources into the classroom.
+Go to the blog Subscribe to the blog via e-mail or RSS.
 A Pictures Worth.
 A Picture’s Worth Analyzing Historical Photographs in the Elementary Grades Keith C.

 O. (2005).
 Using Historical Photographs in Teaching - History and Using Photographs in Teaching.
 Period photographs, along with other primary source documents, are engaging yet deceptive historical tools that should become an important part of any educational experience if available.

 Two important points, however, need to be considered when using these historical documents.
 Dates must be established.
 If the date of a photograph is not known it can be difficult if not impossible to understand exactly what has occurred.
 Look at this Civil War picture of the Atlanta City Hall with an encampment on the grounds.
 A natural assumption might be that this was a Confederate camp placed there to protect the city.
 06465_no7.pdf.
 Using Pictures to Build Schema for Social Studies Content.
 ReadWriteThink couldn't publish all of this great content without literacy experts to write and review for us.